|

 It will take take shape over the next three years.
 In March 2008 I was awarded a Canada Council for the Arts grant as a Mid-Career

 author to complete NEWFOUNDLANDERS - A native son in search of his past and the new Newfoundland.
-I
+On the road I can be reached via cell phone using SMS text messaging

-Warriors & Wingmen : Firsthand Accounts of Canada's Fighter Pilots in the Second World War (John Wiley & Sons,
+Pilots in the Second World War (John Wiley & Sons, Canada, Ltd, Mississauga, ON) ISBN-0-470-83590-7 was released in

-Canada, Ltd, Mississauga, ON) ISBN-0-470-83590-7 was released in April 2005.
-It was on the Quill & Quire / Bookmanager.com/
+April 2005.
+It was on the Quill & Quire / Bookmanager.com/ The National Post hardcover, non-fiction best sellers list

-The National Post hardcover, non-fiction best sellers list from May through August, and by December 2005 more than 7,300 copies
+from May through August, and by December 2005 more than 7,300 copies had been sold across Canada.
+As of 2012 all 9,000 hard-covered

-had been sold across Canada.
-The author's award-winning 1997 biography of Canada's most decorated war hero, Lt Col William
+copies had sold.
+The author's award-winning 1997 biography of Canada's most decorated war hero, Lt Col William Barker VC,

-with new, unpublished photographs.
-William
+new, unpublished photographs.
+Both William

 Barker VC - The Life, Death & Legend of Canada's Most Decorated War Hero - ISBN-0-470-83967-8 - was one of The Globe